GanshengT/INSERM_EEG_Enrico_Proc/readme.md

 The workflow consists of two parts.
 ### Preprocessing
 Electroenchephalography (EEG) recordings have a high degree of artifact contamination, so the first part is artifact rejection which includes following steps:
+* visual inspection: This steps helps to define the bad electrodes and do not take them into conside ration in the following steps, bad eletrodes will be interpolated after preprocessing.
 * filter - 1-100Hz passband filter and 50 Hz notch filter (France) *Notice: this happens after extracting signal in practice but it might have edge effet*
 * signal extraction and annotation engineering:</br>
+ The raw data is cut from event 254 to event 255, then we recode the events as follows:
+    *events code: state + condition + session:
+        1. state: 1:VD 2:FA 3:OP\n",
+        2. condition: 1:baseline 2:safe 3:threat\n",
+        3. session: 1:session1 2:session2\n",